 I can’t thank enough for all the people who come along my journey.
 My professors (especially my economic Prof. A.S.M) who got me in one of the top schools, my job, my friends who invited me to stay in their house/apartment and never treated me as a guest but a brother, college friends, mutual friends and professors who do not hesitate to help me.

-In the future, when I stand in a terminal waiting for my flight, I won’t stand with a nervous face.
+In the future, when I stand in a terminal waiting for my flight, I won’t stand with anxiety.
 Because I know that wherever I go, there will be nice and kind people.
 I know that my kindness will reward me.